 it, click the checkbox, next to the name.
 Then Click on the “Edit” button on the

 Change the “Desired” field to the size of the worker pool that you would like, and hit “Save”.

-This will take a few minutes and add the new workers to your swarm automatically.
-To lower the number of workers back down, you just need to update “Desired” again, with the lower number, and it will shrink the worker pool until it reaches the new size.
+This takes a few minutes and add the new workers to your swarm automatically.
+To lower the number of workers back down, you just need to update “Desired” again, with the lower number, and it shrinks the worker pool until it reaches the new size.

 Go to the CloudFormation management page, and click the checkbox next to the stack you want to update.
 Then Click on the action button at the top, and select “Update Stack”.

 Pick “Use current template”, and then click “Next”.
 Fill out the same parameters you have specified before, but this time, change your worker count to the new count, click “Next”.
 Answer the rest of the form questions.
-CloudFormation will show you a preview of the changes it will make.
+CloudFormation shows you a preview of the changes.
 Review the changes and if they look good, click “Update”.
-CloudFormation will change the worker pool size to the new value you specified.
-It will take a few minutes (longer for a larger increase / decrease of nodes), but when complete you will have your swarm with the new worker pool size.aws, amazon, iaas, tutorial
+CloudFormation changes the worker pool size to the new value you specified.
+It takes a few minutes (longer for a larger increase / decrease of nodes), but when complete the swarm has the new worker pool size.aws, amazon, iaas, tutorial